jplusplus/rentswatch-blog/_drafts/writing-scrapers.md

 How to use
 ==========

-Let's take a look at a quick example of using Rentswatch Scraper to build a simple model-backed scraper to collect data from a website.
+Let's take a look at a quick example of a Rentswatch Scraper to build a simple model-backed scraper to collect data from a website.

 First, import the package components to build your scraper: